 Before you embark on a school marketing program, you need to understand the true value of acquiring a new student for your school.
 Ask yourself this; How many new students would I need each month to off-set my marketing budget and exponentially increase enrollments on a regular basis?

 Think of enrollments as currency.
 If you reinvest the funds from one or two enrollments, and parley them into 7 or 8 enrollments, I’d consider that a good investment.

 Resist the temptation to equate your current rate of student enrollment with what you are likely to get with an aggressive integrated marketing strategy.

 Stop thinking of enrollment marketing as an expense, and start thinking of it as investment.
 A well-run strategic marketing plan should more than pay for itself with additional enrollments that you would otherwise not have had.

 Let’s assume that you are willing to dedicate the equivalent of the tuition you receive for one student each month, and apply that to a professional marketing program.

-For example, a national study of charter school funding (University of Arkansas) found that California charter schools were receiving on average $7,821 per pupil in public funds.
+For example, a national study of charter school funding found that California charter schools were receiving on average $12,500 per pupil in public funds.
 Charter school funding varies by State, and private learning institutions determine their own tuition.
 However, if you were a charter school in California, you might have around $5,000 each month to run your marketing program.

 Essentially, you’re cashing in the value of one student each month to go out and get many more students each subsequent month.